-We define equal access in technological rather than commercial terms: C and C' have equal access to M if integrated and independent producers in the complementary segment, producing C and C', respectively, can produce functionally equivalent products, provided that they have similar talents and sink comparable investments.
+(b) Technological equal access.
+We define equal access in technological rather than commercial terms: C and C' have equal access to M if integrated and independent producers in the complementary segment (producing C and C', respectively) can produce functionally equivalent products provided they have similar talents and sink comparable investments.
 Put differently, C and C' may differ due to their designers' expertise or R&D budgets, their design option or just chance, but not because the integrated producer has privileged access to or knowledge about specific functions or interfaces of M.

 Two questions arise about equal access in this technological sense.
 First, is it desirable?
-A simple example suffices to show that the answer is not always "yes"-everything depends on costs.6 Even in the absence of favoritism or corruption in the refereeing process, French-speaking economists have an edge for publishing in French-speaking economics journals over non-French-speaking economists, who, among other things, must translate their work at each step of the submission process.
+A simple example suffices to show that the answer is not always "yes" - everything depends on costs.7 Even in the absence of favoritism or corruption in the refereeing process, French-speaking economists have an edge for publishing in French-speaking economics journals over non-French speaking economists, who, among other things, must translate their work at each step of the submission process.
 Ensuring equal access, in which each would have an equal chance of publication for a given effort, would require the journals to accept submissions in other languages and to offer a free but excellent translation of all submitted papers.
-This rather inconsequential example illustrates a more general point: different firms inherit or select different approaches or technological options.
-Ensuring equally effective internal and external interoperability requires an effort on both sides.
-Even leaving aside the question of whether interoperability is worth this effort, antitrust authorities face the difficult technological challenge of trying to figure out the least costly way of achieving it.
-Meanwhile the integrated firm and its competitors are each trying to shift the burden of achieving compatibility to the other side.
+This (rather inconsequential) example illustrates a more general point: Different firms inherit or select different approaches or technological options.
+Ensuring equally effective internal and external interoperability requires an effort, antitrust authorities face a difficult technological challenge of trying to figure out the least-cost way of achieving it, the integrated firm and its competitors each trying to shift the burden of achieving compatibility to the other side.

-The second question about technological equal access is whether it implies that C and C' are equally likely to succeed in the competitive market.
-Once again, the answer is "no"-even when the offerings are similar and the integrated firm has no anticompetitive intent.
+The second question about technological equal access is whether it implies that the two products C and C' are equally likely to succeed in the competitive market.
+Once again the answer is "no" - even when the offerings are similar and the integrated firm has no anticompetitive intent.
 Other things being equal, C is more likely to take the upper hand in that market despite technological equal access, because of the complementarities between the two products.
-A lower price for C boosts the demand for M, and thus the integrated firm has more incentive to charge a low price in the competitive market than the independent one, which does not internalize the beneficial impact of a reduction in the price of C' on consumer demand for M.7 Note that the integrated firm would benefit from a reduction in the price of rival
+A lower price for C boosts the demand for M, and thus the integrated firm has more incentive to charge a low price in the competitive market than the independent one, which does not "internalize" the beneficial impact of a reduction in the price of C' on consumer demand for M.8 Note that the integrated firm would benefit from a reduction in the price of rival good C'.
+Complementary gives it no reason to wish that its own price be lower than the rival's - the asymmetry results from the fact that it has the power to set its own price but no power to set the rival's.

-6 This example is one related to "vertical exclusion" (in which one of the two complementary goods is not sold to consumers).
-For a discussion (although its jest carries over to "horizontal exclusion"), see P. Rey & J. Tirole, A Primer on Foreclosure, in HANDBOOK OF INDUSTRIAL ORGANIZATION (M. Armstrong and R.H.
-Porter, eds) (forthcoming).
+7 This example is one related to "vertical exclusion" (in which one of the two complementary goods is not sold to consumers - see Rey-Tirole 2003 for a discussion), but its jest carries over to "horizontal exclusion".